 I was there.
 NYC, The Village, The Anvil, The Mineshaft, Fire Island, the St. Marks Baths, and the porn theaters.
-I buried so many friends that many younger people today cannot imagine it let alone believe it. .
-As wonderful LC might it will never even come close to portraying the road from happiness to the fear.
+I personally buried so many friends that many younger people today cannot imagine it let alone believe it.
+As wonderful as LC might be it will never even come close to portraying the road from happiness to the fear.
 The liberation of the late 70’s to the plague of the mid 80’s.
-And burying friends and loved ones week after week while wondering who was next and scared to death that it might be you.
+And the burying of friends and loved ones week after week while wondering who was next and scared to death that it might be you.
 And no one in power gave a shit.

 I lived through this and to this day I grieve for all the friends that I lost and often think to myself “Why me?
 Why did I survive while so many of my friends didn’t”” I was no better and in some cases so much worse. i ask this question to myself day after day and probably will until the day I die and I see them again.